 LOCATION

 In recognition of his remarkable contribution to natural history and conservation, The Queensland Naturalists’ Club is honoured to welcome Dr Col Limpus as the presenter of the annual C.T.
-White Lecture for 2026.
-His lecture will reflect on a lifetime of turtle conservation, the challenges ahead, and the lessons learned from 50 years of dedicated field science.
+White Memorial Lecture for 2026.

 Scroll to Top